Our charity work in Liberia

 Concern Worldwide has been working in Liberia since 1996, alternating between development work and providing emergency aid.
 We are currently shifting our focus towards a longer-term, community-based approach to our work.

-The current Ebola epidemic in west Africa is the largest outbreak of the virus since it was first discovered in 1976.
-The deadliness of the disease, with a fatality rate of up to 90%, has caused fear and loss across the region.
-More than 4,057 Liberians have lost their lives to the disease.
-The 23 March 2015 marks one year since Ebola first came to Liberia.
+The Ebola epidemic in West Africa was the largest outbreak of the virus since it was first discovered in 1976.
+The deadliness of the disease, with a fatality rate of up to 45.1%, caused fear across the region.
+More than 4,800 Liberians lost their lives to the disease.

 Liberia's recent history